lithish262004/summarizer/README.md

-# PDF Summarizer for React.js
+# PDF,DOCS,EXCEL Summarizer for React.js

 PDF Summarizer is a web application built with React.js that simplifies the process of summarizing PDF documents.